IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 title: Geographical Assertion Annotation
 id: 999
 layout: recipe
-tags: [maps, geocode, annotation]
+tags: [maps, geolocate, annotation]
 summary: "Make a geographical assertion about the word Paris in some transcription text."
 ---

 ### Use Case
 There is a region of interest on a Canvas that could be further described by known Earth coordinates.
-That region is to be geocoded.
+That region is to be geolocated.

 ### Implementation Abstract
-An example of a Manifest that has a Canvas fragment geocoded to Paris, France.
+An example of a Manifest that has a Canvas fragment geolocated to Paris, France.
 The Image used on this Canvas is a hosted IIIF Image API 3 fixture image.
 The Canvas has the same dimensions as the image.
 The word "Paris" appears on the Image and the region containing the word is targeted by 2 Annotations.
 One Annotation supplements the fragment with the text 'Paris'.
 The other Annotation supplies the coordinates centered on Paris, France to circumvent confusion with any other city named Paris (ex.
 Paris, Illinois, U.S.A.).

 ### Implementation Notes
 * All individual items within the Manifest, as well as the Manifest, are resolvable at the URIs seen in the example.
-* `geocode` was used as the Annotation motivation throughout as a means of letting the processor know the Annotation has a body containing coordinates.
+* `geolocate` was used as the Annotation motivation throughout as a means of letting the processor know the Annotation has a body containing coordinates.
 The IIIF-Maps group is working on proper motivation extensions for the various kinds of geographic assertions that could be made.
-The three main categories are `geocode`, `georeference` and `co-locate`.
+The three main categories are `geolocate`, `georeference` and `co-locate`.
-* The Annotation could also have the `supplementing` motivation where the [Annotation body notes a purpose](https://www.w3.org/TR/annotation-model/#purpose-for-external-web-resources) of `geocode`.
+* The Annotation could also have the `supplementing` motivation where the [Annotation body notes a purpose](https://www.w3.org/TR/annotation-model/#purpose-for-external-web-resources) of `geolocate`.
 * GeoJSON `properties` is a very generic field and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
 If, for example, the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to preference for presentation purposes.
 This community should establish conventions to inject, override or extend resource properties.
 * [`geometry` can be more than just a `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)
 * Any place a `Feature` is used could instead be a [`FeatureCollection`](geocollection.json) containing one or more `Features`.